Iran Is The Land of Four Seasons!

 Start of High Season in Iran: Early March

-End of High Season in Iran: Early June
+End of High Season in Iran: End of May

 The best time of year to travel to Iran is in the high season.
 During the high season in Iran, you can experience nice temperatures in most regions.
 Iran’s weather becomes mild, the sky is clean, and sometimes a short rain makes the weather more gorgeous.
 On the other hand, Iran tour services’ prices are the highest, and most of the hotels are almost fully booked.
 So if you want to plan for your Iran tour during this time, you have to book your hotels and other services sooner.
-Besides, during the Nowruz celebration, starting from March 21st till April 3rd, you will experience even higher prices and more crowded cities.
-The hotels’ prices go up, and availability goes down in April.
+Besides, during the Nowruz celebration, starting from March 21st till April 2nd, you will experience even higher prices and more crowded cities.

 To know how much it costs to travel to Iran, please check out our Iran Travel Cost blog.